matt-bentley/AspNetCore.EventSourcing/README.md

 - **CSharpFunctionalExtensions** - Base Class implementation for *Entities* and *ValueObjects*
 - **XUnit** - Test runner for Unit and API tests
 - **FluentAssertions** - Fluent extension methods for running assertions in tests
-- **Playwright** - UI automation library used for *Acceptance Tests*
 - **Moq** - Test Doubles library for creating *Mocks* and *Stubs* in tests
 - **NetArchTest** - Architecture testing library

-## Angular

-Angular is used for the SPA website for this project.
-The code for the Angular project can be found in `src/AspNetCore.EventSourcing/ClientApp`.

-### Node

-Node.js is required to build and run the Angular SPA.

-### Hosting and Running
-The Angular project is hosted within an ASP.NET application.
-This makes deployment and configuration much easier.
-The Web project uses the **Microsoft.AspNetCore.SpaProxy** Nuget package to handle running the relevant Angular CLI commands when the project is debugged.

-HTTP requests are proxied by the Web project during local development.
-This allows traffic with both the SPA and the API to go through the same URL so that there are no CORS issues - this is similar to how the applications will work when deployed.
-The proxy configuration can be found in the `proxy.conf.js` file in the Angular project.

 ## Entity Framework Core